ltn22/SCHC-old/README.md

 The folder *“javascript\examples”* contains a script called *“decompression_server.js”* which shows how a server could be set up and use the module to decompress the packets received.

-# Limitation

-For the moment the compressor does not support downlink communication.
-Tackling this limitation is the next steps in making a fully functional implementation of the SCHC for LoRAWAN.

 # Appendix - Rule Format

 An example of a rule format is shown.
 All fields should be included in a rule for a propper compression/decompression.
 Note that this example of rule is for Javascript where the "targetValue" of each field is a string, for the Python code the "targetValue" should be expressed in bytes literals (b' ').